mike-ward/mike-ward.github.io/_posts/2016-08-01-exploring-mithril-a-javascript-framework-for-building-brilliant-applications.md

     Mithril application.

 A one-line "Hello World" program is fun but are hardly illustrative Mithril capabilities.
-Here's a more conical example with, "Hello World" embedded in an `<h1>` tag.
+Here's a more canonical example with, "Hello World" embedded in an `<h1>` tag.

     const helloWorld = {
       view: () => m('h1', 'Hello World')